-When it comes to runway collections, many major fashion publications omit a significant element from their coverage: The fact that they are essentially being compensated in exchange for runway show coverage and editorial placement.
-The editors behind some of the industry’s most influential publications are consistently being “paid” by brands – by way of vacation-like getaways and expensive gifts – to write runway show reviews, or better yet, to feature brands and their collections in an array of non-traditional advertising formats.
+When it comes to runway collections, many major fashion publications omit a significant element from their coverage: The fact that they are essentially compensated in exchange for runway show coverage and editorial placement.
+The editors behind some of the industry’s most prominent and influential publications are consistently "paid" by brands – by way of vacation-like getaways and expensive gifts – to write runway show reviews, or better yet, to feature brands and their collections in an array of non-traditional advertising formats.

 On the heels of the recent stagings of the Resort 2017 and couture collections, The Fashion Law takes an exclusive look at the often rampant violations of federal law associated with the industry’s coverage of such runway show events and the larger practices of wrongdoing being perpetrated by fashion publications, editors, journalists, and critics, alike.

-As we told you in Part I of this series, bloggers are consistently running afoul of federal law by failing to disclose sponsored posts and advertisements.
+As we told you in Part I of this series, bloggers consistently run afoul of federal law by failing to disclose sponsored posts and advertisements.
 However, there are arguably more significant violations at play even further up the fashion totem pole, and they involve some of the industry’s most well-read publications and high trafficked websites, and the industry’s most celebrated design houses.
 Such ethically and legally questionable tactics are clearly demonstrated in connection with the Resort 2017 and seasonal couture runway shows.

 THE FEDERAL TRADE COMMISSION

-The FTC is an independent government agency tasked with promoting consumer protection, and eliminating and preventing anticompetitive business practices.
+The Federal Trade Commission ("FTC") is an independent government agency tasked with promoting consumer protection, and eliminating and preventing anticompetitive business practices.
 Established in 1914, the FTC garners its investigative and enforcement authority largely as a result of the FTC Act, a federal law that governs the publication of commercial messages and prohibits the utilization of unfair or deceptive acts and practices in the market.
 Under the FTC Act, the FTC is empowered, among other things, to “prevent unfair methods of competition, and unfair or deceptive acts or practices in or affecting commerce.”

 THE PROBLEM WITH RESORT